Stimulus = Inflation? Why It May Be Different This Time

 For those who are still concerned about the risk of inflation and higher interest rates, it would make sense to reduce average fixed income portfolio duration.
 We favor a lower-than-normal allocation to long-term bonds, because yields are so low anyway.
 However, the risk is that the downtrend in inflation continues for a few more years and long-term bond yields continue to fall (while prices rise), causing a short-duration portfolio to underperform in relative terms.

 Another strategy would be to shift some treasury holdings to Treasury Inflation Protected Securities (TIPS).
-TIPS are .
+TIPS are designed to keep pace with inflation.
 However, there is a price to be paid for this protection.
 TIPS yields are negative for most maturities.
 That means you’ll have to pay up now for insurance against inflation down the road.

 Overall, a diversified portfolio with the majority of holdings in core bonds—Treasuries, higher-rated investment-grade corporate and municipal bonds—is our favored approach to bond investing in the current environment.
 For investors willing to take more risk, adding some aggressive income investments such as high-yield bonds and preferred securities can produce more income, but we would limit the allocation to about 10% of an overall portfolio.